xPloits3c/Revolt/README.md

 bash revolt.sh

-- Type a number.
+# Type a number.

 24 (Dark-Dump)

 19 (WPScan)

-- Type number '01' to install all.
+01 to install all.

 ![01install](https://github.com/xPloits3c/Revolt/assets/153435050/26e69bc0-c395-4bb4-90e3-3c48d4e15b83)

 # If u Like the project, leave a star on the repository!